fieldtrip/website/tutorial/mvpa_light.md

     cfg.mvpa.preprocess = {'zscore' 'pca'};

-Preprocessing functions also have parameters that change their behaviour.
+Preprocessing functions also have parameters that control their behaviour.
 For instance, in PCA the number of PCs is such a parameter.
 Its default value is 20.
 Studying the help of the PCA function

     help mv_preprocess_pca